florinleon/KoopmanEpidemics/README.md

 - Counterfactual intervention analysis based on paired baseline and intervention simulations.
 - Evaluation of final attack rate, peak infection burden, forecast structure, classifier performance, and intervention effects.
 - Reproducible experimentation through configurable parameters and fixed random seeds.

-## Research Context

-The repository is intended for research on complex-system tipping behavior, early-warning indicators, Koopman operator learning, agent-based epidemic modeling, and intervention selection.
-The epidemic model is synthetic and should be interpreted as a controlled computational testbed rather than a calibrated public-health decision system.

 ## Typical Workflow